Literary realism: United States

 William Dean Howells (1837–1920) was the first American author to bring a realist aesthetic to the literature of the United States.
 His stories of middle and upper class life set in the 1880s and 1890s are highly regarded among scholars of American fiction.
 His most popular novel, The Rise of Silas Lapham (1885), depicts a man who, ironically, falls from materialistic fortune by his own mistakes.

-Other early American realists include Samuel Clemens (1835–1910), better known by his pen name of Mark Twain, author of Adventures of Huckleberry Finn (1884), and Stephen Crane (1871–1900).
+One of the earliest examples of realism was Josiah Gilbert Holland’s second novel, Miss Gilbert’s Career, published “a full decade before any of the so-called pioneer American realistic novelists begin to publish.“ The 1860 novel “anticipated these much abler and more penetrating realists.“ This includes Samuel Clemens (1835–1910), better known by his pen name of Mark Twain, author of Adventures of Huckleberry Finn (1884), and Stephen Crane (1871–1900).

 Twain's style, based on vigorous, realistic, colloquial American speech, gave American writers a new appreciation of their national voice.
 Twain was the first major author to come from the interior of the country, and he captured its distinctive, humorous slang and iconoclasm.
 For Twain and other American writers of the late 19th century, realism was not merely a literary technique: It was a way of speaking truth and exploding worn-out conventions.
 Crane was primarily a journalist who also wrote fiction, essays, poetry, and plays.
 Crane saw life at its rawest, in slums and on battlefields.
 His haunting Civil War novel, The Red Badge of Courage, was published to great acclaim in 1895, but he barely had time to bask in the attention before he died, at 28, having neglected his health.
 He has enjoyed continued success ever since—as a champion of the common man, a realist, and a symbolist.
 Crane's Maggie: A Girl of the Streets (1893), is one of the best, if not the earliest, naturalistic American novel.
 It is the harrowing story of a poor, sensitive young girl whose uneducated, alcoholic parents utterly fail her.
 In love, and eager to escape her violent home life, she allows herself to be seduced into living with a young man, who soon deserts her.
 When her self-righteous mother rejects her, Maggie becomes a prostitute to survive but soon dies.
 Crane's earthy subject matter and his objective, scientific style, devoid of moralizing, earmark Maggie as a naturalist work.

 Other later American realists are John Steinbeck, Frank Norris, Theodore Dreiser, Upton Sinclair, Jack London, Edith Wharton and Henry James.